Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 ![image](/assets/images/gametest/gametest-form/modal-form.png)

 ## Show and Respond
 After we create the form, we will need to show the form to the player and save the response to run other tasks.
 We will need some event to show our form.
-The most used event is using `itemUse` event, that reads when player uses (right-clicks) with an item.
+The most used event is using `itemUse` event, that reads when a player uses (right-clicks) an item.

 Let's say our form must be opened with a stick that is named "Form Opener".
 You can use any event with any configurations in order to open your own form.